tmatthews092/KDTreeProject/README.md

 ### `rangeSearch`
 - Finds all points inside a bounding box (rectangle in 2D, cube in 3D).
-- Requires an origin, height, width, and (optional) length.
+- Requires an origin, height, width, and (to be ignored in 2D) length.
-- Checks if each point lies within `[min, max]` for each dimension.
+- Checks if each point lies within the `[min, max]` of the bounding box for each dimension.

 **Complexity**:
 - Time: `O(n^(1 - 1/k) * m)`, where *m* = number of results